Understanding Process Serving in Snohomish County: A Pro Se Guide

 Proof of Service

-After serving the documents, WA Pro Se files the proof of service with the court.
-The document is also known as a Declaration of Service or Proof of Service.
-This typically involves detailing in writing the service method, time, and place, and filing this legal document with the court clerk’s office in Snohomish County in to keep the process on track.
+After serving the documents, WA Pro Se completes the Proof of Service with the court.
+The document is also known as a Declaration of Service or Affidavit of Service.
+This typically involves detailing in writing the service method, time, and place.
+Filing this legal document with the court's clerk is necessary to keep the process on track.

 Here are some of the courts in Snohomish County: